makrai/notes/mosbach2006-stabil-finetune.md

       * differences in generalization late in training, characterized by a large variance of development set accuracy for runs with almost equivalent training loss
 * a simple but strong baseline for fine-tuning pre-trained language models
-    * significantly improves the fine-tuning stability compared to previous wor
+  * significantly improves the fine-tuning stability compared to previous work
   * Figure 1:
     * very stable results with very concentrated development set performance over 25 different random seeds across all three datasets on BERT
     * significantly outperform the recently proposed approach of Lee+ (2020) in terms of fine-tuning stability
 * our findings apply also to more recent pre-trained models such as RoBERTa and ALBERT

 # 2 Related work

-* The fine-tuning instability of BERT has been pointed out in various studies
+* fine-tuning instability of BERT pointed out
   * Devlin+ (2019)
     * instabilities when fine-tuning BERT LARGE on small datasets and
     * resort to performing multiple restarts of fine-tuning and selecting the model that performs best on the development set
   * Dodge+ (2020)
     * a large-scale empirical investig of the fine-tuning instability of BERT
     * dramatic variations in fine-tuning accuracy across multiple restarts
     * it may be related to the choice of random seed and the dataset size
-* Few approaches have been proposed to directly address the fine-tuning instab
+* directly address the fine-tuning instab, few approaches have been proposed
-  * Phang+ (2018) study intermediate task training (STILTS) before fine-tuning
+  * Phang+ (2018) intermediate task training (STILTS) before fine-tuning
     * goal: improving performance on the GLUE benchmark
     * their proposed method leads to improved fine-tuning stability
-    * hE, due to the intermediate task training, their work is not directly comparable to ours
+    * not directly comparable to our work
   * Lee+ (2020) propose a new regularization technique termed Mixout
     * improves stability during fine-tuning
     * they attribute it to the prevention of catastrophic forgetting